Human expectations occur in a ratio that approaches Phi.

 Phi, or Golden Ratio, patterns often define the timing of highs and lows and price resistance points

-The golden ratio, or phi, appears frequently enough in the timing of highs and lows and price resistance points that adding this tool to technical analysis of the markets may help to identify key turning points.
+The golden ratio, or phi, appears frequently enough in the timing of highs and lows and price resistance points that adding this tool to technical analysis of the markets may help to identify fibonacci retracements, the key turning points in price movements.
 The photos below illustrate how the Golden Mean Gauge and Phi-based analysis software (PhiMatrix) can be used to identify these turns in the market.
 The middle arm of the gauge keeps the phi point of the outer arms as the gauge is opened and closed.
 The lines of the phi-based software are all in phi relationship to one another.
 The ratios of Fibonacci numbers, commonly used in technical market analysis, converge on phi as explained on the Fibonacci Series page.
 Click on each photo to enlarge.

 |DJIA Daily Chart